 Some statistics from our HNA revealed that asthma rates in the community are significantly higher than the state average, especially when considering asthmatic visits to the Emergency Department.
 In October 2014, Harrington received a grant from UMass Medical School Population Health Clerkship and had five students work on campus for two weeks to begin examining the causes for the higher incident rates.

 Four medical students and one nursing student spent time interviewing many local agencies, physicians, families, and organizations closest to the asthmatic population.
 Their research was presented to the CHNA5 group on October 31.
 The summary of their findings included the need to incorporate more cessation resources and classes in the region, providing proper education for inhalers and nebulizers, having better-established translation services and resources for non-English speaking families, and an increased look at poor housing conditions as they relate to asthmatic conditions.

 The 2014 student presentation can be found here (Opens in PowerPoint).

 In 2015, a separate group of students from the UMass Population Health Clerkship came to Harrington again for a two-week study.
 These students focused on the education component of asthma and prepared a presentation on action plans to reduce the complexity of education resources, and remove barriers to care for families of all socioeconomic levels.
-Harrington is working to fulfill these action plans in the first and second quarter of 2016.
+Harrington is working to fulfill these action plans.

 The 2015 student presentation can be found here (opens in Adobe).